jamiejennings/rosie-pattern-language/doc/rpl.md

 Grammars.

 Blocks in RPL have **lexical scope**.
 Within a file, all of the names being bound are visible.
 (The order of bindings does not matter.)
-In RPL 1.1, file scope does not, however, allow mutually recursive pattern definitions.
+In RPL 1.2, file scope does not, however, allow mutually recursive pattern definitions.

-Inside a grammar block, all of the outer (file scope) names are visible, unless they are shadowed by a local binding (in the grammar) of the same name.
+Inside a grammar block, all of the outer (file scope) names are visible, unless they are shadowed by a binding of the same name in the grammar.
 Grammars allow mutually recursive pattern definitions, making them useful for expressing patterns to match recursively defined syntax like JSON, XML, and s-expressions.

-The first binding in a grammar block is visible in its containing scope, i.e. in the file scope (because grammars cannot be nested in RPL 1.1).
-Any additional bindings are visible only within the grammar block.
+The binding between `in` and `end` in a grammar block is visible in its containing scope, i.e. in the file scope (because grammars cannot be nested in RPL 1.2).
+Any bindings between `grammar` and `in` are visible only within the grammar block.

 #### Properties of the module system